ncsa/Delta_doc/docs/source/user_guide/ood/custom-jupyterlab.rst

 #.
 Initiate and launch an :ref:`Open OnDemand Jupyter session <ood-jupyter>`.

+\

 #.
 In Jupyter Lab, hover over items in the Launcher view to see which environment will be used, selecting the one you want for this session.

-   ..  image:: ../images/software/02_jupyter-mynewenv.png
+   ..  figure:: ../images/software/02_jupyter-mynewenv.png
        :alt: select environment
        :width: 750

 #.
 Change your kernel to match if you are opening a notebook from a different environment.

-   ..  image:: ../images/software/03_mynewenv-kernel.png
+   ..  figure:: ../images/software/03_mynewenv-kernel.png
        :alt: match kernel
        :width: 750